Button collectors, like all collectors, are varied in ther focus, but most share an interest in the where, when and what their buttons were made of.

 Fresh water shells were imported to Germany until WW2.
 Quoting from the B.I.O.S. report dated 1/1/1947 about the factory of Franz Muller, Amorbach in Bavaria: “The stock of shells was found to be very large, the estimated weight being 50 tons.
 The type of shell was Mississippi Sand Shells and Nigger Heads.”

 It is not always easy to date these buttons, but the cards can help.
 Some actually have a copyright date printed on them.
-Knowledge of when a given company existed gives you the era.
+Knowledge of when a given company existed can give you the era.
 You might notice that on some cards the buttons are attached by staples, or in the case of the shanked buttons, a fine strand of wire threaded through the shanks behind the card.
-By looking at many cards of many eras, I think this occurred from the 1940s in America, with cards from the 1930s and earlier having sewn on buttons.
+By looking at many cards of many eras, I suspect this occurred from the 1940s in America, with cards before then having sewn on buttons.
 In Australia staples were not used until the mid 1960s, and even until the 1980s many buttons were sewn onto cards.
-(Did the US have better/earlier automisation?)
-Cards of pearl buttons “Made in Occupied Japan” (i.e. 1945-1952) show that during that era the style number, size in lignes and sometime quantity of buttons per card (in case you couldn’t count?) were printed on the card.
-This was also the era that prices started to be printed (around 10-15cents per card.)
+Cards of pearl buttons marked “Made in Occupied Japan” (i.e. 1945-1952) show that during that era the style number, size in lignes and sometime quantity of buttons per card (in case you couldn’t count?) were printed on the card.
+This was also the era that prices started to be printed (around 10-15 cents per card.)

 According to The Daily Gazette (new York) in 2017, “Harvey Chalmers & Sons made a splash in the industry in 1911 when it was the first button maker to advertise in women’s magazines and newspapers.
 The company became the biggest manufacturer of pearl buttons in the world with sales offices in New York and London.”

-Identifying one plastic from another is difficult without a handy gas spectrometer, and some plastics are chameleons, able to mimic other materials as well as each other.
-A useful guide to plastic identification is http://www.thebuttonmonger.com/content/button_identifying.pdf
+Identifying one plastic from another is difficult without a handy gas spectrometer, and many plastics are chameleons, able to mimic other materials as well as each other.
+A useful guide to plastic identification is http://www.buttonimages.com/wp-content/uploads/2016/02/identifying.pdf

 Bakelite, or polyoxybenzylmethylenglycolanhydride, was the first synthetic plastic.
 It was developed in 1907 by Dr Leo Baekeland working on a substitute for shellac, and patented in 1909.
 It was made from phenol and formaldehyde with added fillers such as wood or asbestos fibres.
-As a result, mainly dark, sombre colours were made.
+As a result, mainly dark, sombre colours were made to cover up the appearance of the fillers.
 According to ‘An insight into Plastics’ by BTR Nylex Ltd., the plastics industry started in Australia around 1917 with buttons moulded from imported phenol-formaldehyde powder being among the first products manufactured.
 (Editor’s note: This was probably done by Berthold Herrman.
 See the General Plastics page.)
 Moulded Plastics (Australasia) Pty.
 Ltd. made ‘Duperite’ products from 1932.
 These included buttons for the Australian Military Forces between 1940-44.

 In 1925 the British Cyanides Company (whose trademark was a beetle) developed a thiourea-formaldehyde moulding powder which was marketed from 1928 as Beetle powder.
 In Australia, Duperite branded products, and others, were made from this imported powder.
 This type of plastic allowed the introduction of previously unavailable colours, and are mottled or marbled.

 Formaldehyde was also used with casein protein from milk to make a plastic.
-The first French/German version, called Galalith (meaning milk stone), was developed from 1899.
-It was successfully made in England from 1914 under the name Eriniod.
+An early form, Lactoform, was produced in 1895 by two German scientists.
+The first French/German version, called Galalith (meaning milk stone), was developed from 1899 and patented in 1906.
+It was successfully made in England from 1914 under the name Erinoid.
 Production slowed during the war as milk was needed for food.
 Casein was favoured for button production because it wasn’t flammable like celluloid and could be produced in many colours.
 It also polished up to a beautiful luster.
-A newspaper report from December 1929 stated that ‘no buttons were (being) manufactured in Australia.’
-However, this is incorrect, as the Herrman’s were producing casein buttons in the 1920s (see the General Plastics page).
+In 1931 O. C. Rheuben & Co. (formed from the previous Herrman Co.) were described as manufactures of casein buttons.
+(It is possible Herrman had produced casein buttons as early as 1919.)
 In 1935 at the North Coast National Exhibition, casein buttons, products of Norco, were displayed.
-In the collection of the Powerhouse Museum, Sydney is a casein formaldehyde button made in 1944 by General Plastics.
+In the collection of the Powerhouse Museum, Sydney, is a casein formaldehyde button made in 1944 by General Plastics.

 The Pemberton Post (WA), 5th November 1937 page 5.